 There are three strands of CHAD, which align with the Staffordshire University’s strategy of being a ‘connected University’.
 They are connecting through: research; community partnerships; and innovation and applied learning.
 These interrelated strands position CHAD as an inter-disciplinary, university-wide centre focused on the science and application of health and health equity research

 In a time of diminishing public sector resources and evidence of increasing health inequalities the two Local Authorities recognised the need to be able to evidence effectiveness of public health interventions locally, whilst developing the evidence base of not only what works, but how interventions work to improve health and wellbeing and reduce health inequalities.

 In partnership with Staffordshire University they identified 3 years of funding to establish CHAD as centre for translational research which would focus on health and social inequalities and respond to local priorities as identified by the health and wellbeing boards, JSNA and community voice.
-The funding for CHAD was made available for three years, from July 2015 to August 2018, and CHAD has been fully operational from July 2016
+Initial funding for CHAD was made available from July 2015 to August 2018, and CHAD has been fully operational from July 2016.

 Collaboration is at the heart of CHAD delivery.
 We have a developed an infrastructure based around the three strands of CHAD which enables us to engage with a wide range of partners proactively, and to maximise the assets available to us.
-This includes the development of virtual teams to lead on our priority theme areas.